World Heritage Limited Editions

 Louyang Sancai 洛陽三彩 Collaborator : Jackson Guo 郭家啟

-Louyang Sancai (Chinese: 洛陽三彩 ‘three colours’) is a versatile type of decoration on Chinese pottery using glazes or slip, predominantly in the three colours of brown (or amber), green, and a creamy off-white.
+Louyang Sancai (Chinese: 洛陽三彩 ‘three colours’) is a Chinese heritage pottery using glazes or slip, predominantly in the three colours of brown (or amber), green, and a creamy off-white.
 It is particularly associated with the Tang Dynasty (618–907) and its tomb figures, appearing around 700.
 Therefore, it is commonly referred to as 唐三彩 in Chinese.

 It uses lead-glazed earthenware, and although two firings were needed, it was easier and therefore cheaper to make than Chinese porcelain or celadon, and suitable for making large figures, if necessary made up of several moulded sections assembled after a first firing.